revilowaldow/BITC/Sessions/2026/This is your ~Life~ Wizard.md

 Grew up in large house

-I had few close friends and lived an ordinary childhood
+Others saw me as being different or strange and so I had few companions